The GEF and the Private Sector

 2. PPP Programmes

-New PPP Programs submitted under this strategy can be for any GEF focal areas, and until now the following PPP Programs have been approved, but more are under considerations.
+PPP Programs submitted under this strategy can be for any GEF focal areas.
+Through June, 2013, the following PPP Programs have been approved by the GEF Council.

 - IADB MIF Public-Private Partnership Program